 Accessibility Guidelines for SERC Authors and Contributors

-SERC aims to provide accessible web content and resources.
 We strongly encourage authors and contributors to meet the basic requirements for web accessibility.
-This checklist and how-to will provide a basic set of accessibility improvements you can build into your workflow as you create and upload content on our website.
+This checklist and how-to will provide a basic set of accessibility improvements you can build into your workflow as you create teaching activities, build webpages on our site, or upload presentations and documents.
 These guidelines are easiest to adhere to if you keep them in mind as you create resources, rather than as a remedial effort later on.

 Accessibility Checklist